regebro/hovercraft/docs/presentations.rst

 * **data-rotate-x**: The rotation of a slide in the x-axis, in degrees.
 This means you are moving the slide in a third dimension compared with other slides.
-This is generally cooll effect, if used right.
+This is generally cool effect, if used right.

 * **data-rotate-y**: The rotation of a slide in the x-axis, in degrees.